 SMALL AND MID-SIZE COMPANIES.
-The trust and certain funds may invest in securities issued by small and mid-size companies.
+The trust and/or certain funds held by the trust may invest in securities issued by small and mid-size companies.
 The share prices of these companies are often more volatile than those of larger companies as a result of several factors common to many such issuers, including limited trading volumes, products or financial resources, management inexperience and less publicly available information.